Ashurbanipal: Crown prince and accession

-After he was designated as crown prince, Ashurbanipal entered what the Assyrians called the "House of Succession", the palace of the crown prince.
-As crown prince, Ashurbanipal began to undergo training for traditional royal duties.
-Among the various skills Ashurbanipal was trained in during this time were hunting, riding, scholarship and wisdom, archery, chariotry and other forms of military training.
-Because Esarhaddon was constantly ill, much of the administrative duties of the empire fell upon Ashurbanipal and Shamash-shum-ukin during the last few years of their father's reign.
-It was important for the crown princes to gain real experience in ruling.
-Letters of correspondence between Esarhaddon and Ashurbanipal from this time show that Ashurbanipal prominently participated in the Assyrian intelligence network, gathering information on foreign enemies and rivals and compiling reports for his father.
+Ashurbanipal entered the "House of Succession", the palace of the crown prince.
+He began training for his duties as ruler, learning hunting, riding, scholarship and wisdom, archery, chariotry, and other military arts.
+Because his father Esarhaddon was constantly ill during his last few years, much of the administration of the empire fell upon Ashurbanipal and Shamash-shum-ukin.
+Letters between the two heirs from this time show that Ashurbanipal managed the empire's intelligence network, gathering strategic information from abroad and compiling reports for his father.

-Ashurbanipal became the king of Assyria in late 669 following Esarhaddon's death, having been crown prince for only three years.
-Upon his accession, he was possibly the most powerful person on the planet, but there appears to have been some fears of trouble.
-His grandmother Naqi'a wrote a treaty, dubbed the Zakutu Treaty by modern historians, in which she forced the royal family, aristocracy and all of Assyria to swear loyalty to her grandson.
+Ashurbanipal became king of Assyria in late 669 following Esarhaddon's death, having been crown prince for only three years.
+He mounted to what may have been the most powerful throne on Earth, but his sovereignty may not have been secure.
+His grandmother Naqi'a wrote the Zakutu Treaty, which bound the royal family, aristocracy, and all Assyria to swear loyalty to Ashubanipal.
 There however appears to have been no strong opposition to Ashurbanipal's rise to power.
-Shamash-shum-ukin was somewhat belatedly crowned as king of Babylon in the spring of the next year.
-His coronation was marked by Ashurbanipal returning the religiously important Statue of Marduk, stolen by Sennacherib twenty years prior, to Babylon.
-Shamash-shum-ukin would rule at Babylon for sixteen years, apparently mostly peacefully in regard to his younger brother, but there would be repeated disagreements on the exact extent of his control.
+Shamash-shum-ukin was somewhat belatedly crowned king of Babylon in the spring of the next year.
+His coronation was marked by Ashurbanipal's gift of the sacred Statue of Marduk, stolen from Babylon by Sennacherib twenty years before.
+Shamash-shum-ukin would rule Babylon for sixteen years, apparently without open conflict with his younger brother, but there would be repeated disagreements on the extent of his independence.

-Treaties drawn up by Esarhaddon are somewhat unclear as to the relationship he intended his two sons to have.
-It is clear that Ashurbanipal was the primary heir to the empire and that Shamash-shum-ukin was to swear him an oath of allegiance but other parts also specify that Ashurbanipal was not to interfere in Shamash-shum-ukin's affairs, indicating an intent for a more equal standing between them.
-Though it is possible that Ashurbanipal intentionally ignored Esarhaddon's wishes and shifted the balance of power in his own favor by diminishing Shamash-shum-ukin's intended status, such a decision might have been primarily motivated by Ashurbanipal fearing that granting his older brother a strong power-base would present a threat to his own continued rule.
+Esarhaddon's succession decrees equivocated on the balance of power between the two heirs.
+Ashurbanipal was the primary heir to the empire, and Shamash-shum-ukin was to swear allegiance to him, but Ashurbanipal was not to interfere in Shamash-shum-ukin's affairs.
+Ashurbanipal shifted the balance of power in his own favor, perhaps fearing that true independence would give his older brother the means to threaten his rule.